objektwerks/swimmer.p/README.md

 Model
 -----
->A session represents a workout, requiring the user to **replicate** data across sessions.
+>A session represents a workout.
 * Swimmer 1 ---> * Session

 Calculations